Kaleido-subs/project-template/README.md

 Currently,
-only JDK 14, and 15 appear to work out-of-the-box with SubKt, but support has been added to this template for 16 too.<br>
+only JDK 14, and 15 appear to work out-of-the-box with SubKt, but support has been added to this template for 16 too.
 Please ensure Gradle uses the correct version if you run into any issues.